 Per inflatable boat you sit with a total of 6 people in 3 rows behind each other.
 The guide, who gives an introduction at the beginning and is in command during the tour, sits at the end of the boat.
 The river leads through several currents and rapids and past lots of rocks.
 The water was not as “wild” as we expected, but it was still fun.

 On the tour you also pass a big waterfall, where you can get out of the boat and stand under the waterfall.
 Since everyone wants to do this, of course, you only have a few seconds to take a picture, until the next one is already in the row.

 This brings us to the downside of the tour.
 It is one of the tourist activities that are very crowded.
 Boats were being lowered into the water non-stop and you always had several boats in front or behind you.
 If you had had a little more peace and quiet, the tour would have been a lot better.
 For someone who has never done something like this before, I think it is still a great experience.

 From Ubud, you can quickly take a shuttle* to the east of Bali to explore the nearby islands.
 If you are looking for the small island paradise with perfect white beaches and want to relax there for a few days you should travel to the Gili Islands.

 Another alternative would be Nusa Penida*.
 The island is big enough to make a trip by scooter.
 With the scooter you can discover the beautiful beaches and rugged cliffs on your own.
 The complete transfer including shuttle to the harbor and boat trip can usually be organized in your accommodation.
 If you prefer to travel on your own, you should take a cab or go to the port.
 There you can purchase the ferry tickets directly from the various providers.

+We hope you like our Best Things to Do in Ubud blog post.
 What did you experience on Bali in Ubud or do you have a question about a round trip on Bali?
 What are the most beautiful Ubud sights for you?
 Write us a comment!